louwo/Guide-for-routers/README.md

 First we need to get root rights with one simple command:

     sudo su

+ ### Need to create a swap file:

+    sudo fallocate -l 8G /swapfile
+    sudo chmod 600 /swapfile
+    sudo mkswap /swapfile
+    sudo swapon /swapfile

+# Make swap file permanent:

+> As a result of the changes we made, the swap file is activated for the current session.
+After a reboot, the server will not save the swap settings automatically.
+We   can change this by adding a swap file to /etc/fstab.

+    sudo nano /etc/fstab

+### Add the swap file information to the end of the /etc/fstab file by typing the following:

+    /swapfile swap swap defaults 0 0

+### Let's check the success of our operation:

+    htop

 ### Time to update:

     apt update && apt upgrade -y